Screenshot 2022-04-19 at 23.13.19

 • Deliver tickets in apps riders already choose and use with large existing user bases

-Adding MaaS platforms as additional sales channels may seem like a risky and potentially costly project, but more than 70 transit agencies around the world are already selling tickets via rapidly growing MaaS apps such as Uber, Transit, Moovit and Jorudan.
+Adding MaaS platforms as additional sales channels may seem like a risky and potentially costly project, but more than 50 transit agencies around the world are already selling tickets via rapidly growing MaaS apps such as Uber, Transit, Moovit, Google Maps and Citymapper.

 Making public transit tickets available via these increasingly popular apps with large and growing user bases is a rapid and cost-effective way for transit agencies to expand and diversify ticketing sales channels by partnering with MaaS apps that are already being used by millions of people around the world.